-Aged Dato' Jimmy Ong Chin Keng is an Independent Non-Executive Director of YBS International Berhad and was appointed to the Board on 5 February 2021.
-He is a member of the Audit Committee, Nominating Committee and Remuneration Committee of the Company.
+Dato' Jimmy Ong Chin Keng is an Independent Non-Executive Director of YBS International Berhad and was appointed to the Board on 5 February 2021.
+He was appointed as the Chairman of Nominating Committee on 8 July 2022.
+He is also a member of the Audit Committee, Nominating Committee and Remuneration Committee of the Company.